UniqueoneZ/ISMRNN/README.md

 ![](image/result.jpg)

 To use the MSegRNN, first:
+- create a dataset file and add the corresponding datasets.
 - git clone https://github.com/UniqueoneZ/MSegRNN.git.
 - cd the MsegRNN file locaion.
 - pip install -r requirements.txt